fyvfyv/prghost/README.md

 Before running the script, ensure you have the following:

 1. **GitHub Token**: A GitHub token is required to interact with the GitHub API.
-   - Set your GitHub token in the environment variable `GITHUB_TOKEN` or define it in the `.env` file located in the root of the repository.
+   - Set your GitHub token in the environment variable `GITHUB_TOKEN` or define it in the `.env` file **located in the root of the target repository where the script is executed**, not the script's folder.

 2. **OpenAI Token**: An OpenAI API token is required to generate the PR descriptions.
-   - Set your OpenAI token in the environment variable `OPENAI_TOKEN` or define it in the `.env` file.
+   - Set your OpenAI token in the environment variable `OPENAI_TOKEN` or define it in the `.env` file **located in the root of the target repository where the script is executed**, not the script's folder.
    - Ensure your `OPENAI_TOKEN` has access to one of the AI models listed above.

+> **Important**: The `.env` file, containing both `GITHUB_TOKEN` and `OPENAI_TOKEN`, must be located in the **target repository** (the repository where the script will be run).
+Do not place these tokens in the `.env` file of the script's folder.

 ## Usage